DSBN Academy

-The DSBN Academy, less formally known as The academy is a public high school and middle school (grades 6–12) in St. Catharines, Ontario, Canada.
+The DSBN Academy, is a public high school and middle school (grades 6–12) in St. Catharines, Ontario, Canada.
 It is located on Louth Street and is part of the District School Board of Niagara.
 The DSBN Academy accepts students from anywhere in the Niagara Region.
 The school's program is designed to provide additional academic support for students from low-income backgrounds to better prepare them for post-secondary education.

 History

 The site on which the DSBN Academy is built was originally part of a 100-acre land grant that was conveyed to John Gould by Letters Patent from the Crown in 1806.
 He sold off parcels of this land during the succeeding years, and by the time of Confederation, it had been fragmented into the hands of fifty-four different owners.
 Among the names of early settlers of this area are found, as recorded by the Registrar of Deeds, those of: Merritt, Woodruff, Rykert, Macdonald, Mettleberger, Bullivant, Adams and Brown.

 In 1963, the Board of Education for the City of St. Catharines took steps towards building a local school in the area originally designated as West Park.
 Approximately fifteen acres would be purchased in an area bound by Louth Street, Rykert Street and Powerview Avenue.
 By arrangement with the City of St. Catharines, through the Parks and Recreation Commission, it was agreed that this area should be developed as a school-recreation-park complex.
 The Board of Education purchased approximately seven acres, from a private owner.
 The city made available to the Board about seven acres of the unopened Homeland Plan subdivision, and jointly the Board and the city acquired another acre from the rear of the lots on Louth Street, For the building project the firm of Macbeth, Williams, Woodruff and Hadaway was chosen as architects and the general contract was awarded to Newman Brothers Company Limited.
 Construction began on October 14, 1967.
 The total cost of the school was $3,250,943.00 of which $1,985,943.00 was received as federal-provincial grants.

 At the school is a track and field centre operated by the Niagara Olympic Club.